Navigation

 Who can have a home test?

 At the moment, self-testing is just being offered as part of a trial in certain areas.
-This is a necessary step to check how well the new test works before it can be introduced more widely.
+This is a necessary step to check how well the new test works.
+If successful, the self-tests should become available across the UK.

 What are the benefits of HPV self-sampling?